bsvars/bsvars/README.md

 homo- and heteroskedastic specifications and those with non-normal structural shocks.
 All models include three-level equation-specific local-global hierarchical prior distribution for the estimated level of shrinkage for autoregressive and structural parameters.
+Additionally, the package facilitates predictive and structural analyses with a variety of tools and methods.

 The heteroskedastic SVAR model setup is similar as in [Woźniak & Droumaguet (2015)](http://doi.org/10.13140/RG.2.2.19492.55687) and